Siemens Rail Automation Expands Its Allegheny County, Pennsylvania, Engineering and Production Facilities

 Siemens Rail Automation has leased a site in Homestead, Allegheny County, in order to increase its engineering and production capabilities.
 Siemens will consolidate two locations in the Pittsburgh region to the site in Homestead.
 The company plans on investing more than $1 million at the new site and has also committed to creating at least 129 new jobs and retaining 93 more positions over the next three years through the expansion.

 “We’re building a stronger Pennsylvania where companies – both large and small – are growing and creating new jobs,” said Governor Tom Corbett.
-“My administration is proud to support job creators like Siemens, a global company that is investing in Pennsylvania and creating good-paying, engineering and manufacturing jobs
+“My administration is proud to support job creators like Siemens, a global company that is investing in Pennsylvania and creating good-paying, engineering and manufacturing jobs in the Pittsburgh region.”

-and $58,050 which will be used for skills training for both new and incumbent employees.
+As an incentive, the company received a funding proposal from the Pennsylvania Department of Community and Economic Development including a $200,000 Pennsylvania First Program grant that facilitates investment and job creation, $129,000 in Job Creation Tax Credits and $58,050 which will be used for skills training for both new and incumbent employees.
 Siemens has accepted the funding proposal, but must still apply for each program and agree to the terms prior to award receipt.
 The project was coordinated by the Governor’s Action Team and The Allegheny County Department of Economic Development.

 “Siemens’ decision to expand its presence in the Mon Valley is testament to the quality of workforce that we have in the region,” said Rich Fitzgerald, Allegheny County Executive.
 “We look forward to continuing to assist Siemens, and companies like them, who make a commitment to invest in Allegheny County and employ its residents.”

 2019 Top States for Doing Business: Georgia Ranks #1 Sixth Year in a Row

 A Site Selector’s Checklist for Locating in the U.S.